 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

 In this Article

-- What are long-term control asthma medications?
+- What are controller medications for asthma (long-term control)?

-- What are quick-relief asthma medications?
+- What are over-the-counter (OTC) asthma medications?

-- What are the guidelines for asthma medications?
+- What are asthma medication guidelines?

 - Find a local Asthma & Allergy Specialist in your town